DMacMakes/dmacdocs/content/en/torrens/aac202/week3/index.md

       * It's in _Modeling Toolkit's_ `Object` menu.
       * I've hotkeyed it to alt-shift-f (in the hotkey editor you need to search for _template toggle_).

+### Get set up
 * Make a duplicated, 1-2x smoothed version of the subd mesh (maybe 30K+ polys).
 Give it a layer of its own. subd_heavy This is ANOTHER mesh needed.
 * Hide the original subd (can be edited later if need be)
-    * Give the subd_heavy it's own material (pink) and make it x-ray.
+* Give the subd_heavy it's own material (red) and make it x-ray.

-Then you can do one of a few things:
+### Modeling the new mesh

 1. Model near it: slap down a new primitive and start modeling again, trying to match the silhouette. or